-Our railroad experts bring decades of experience in railroad engineering from the perspectives of both designer and user.
-As construction engineers and maintenance-of-way supervisors, our experts are uniquely qualified to provide accurate and realistic assessments of planning, design, construction, and inspection of railroads.
+Our railroad experts bring decades of engineering experience involving rolling stock/trains, stations and facilities, tracks, and other system infrastructure.
+As engineers, operators, and maintenance-of-way supervisors, our experts provide accurate and insightful assessments of the planning, design, construction, and inspection of rail systems and components.

-- Railway signaling, both for train control and grade crossing protection
+- Grade crossings , railway signaling, and crossing protection

 In grade crossing investigations, our railroad engineers are often tasked with answering questions, such as: